kennyfrc/cami.js/docs/api/reactive_element.md

 this.addPost = this.mutation({
   // ...mutation config...
   onSettled: () => {
-    // Invalidate the posts query to refetch the true state this.invalidateQueries(['posts']);
+    // Invalidate the posts query to clear the cache this.invalidateQueries(['posts']);
+    // Manually refetch the posts to update the UI with the true state this.fetchPosts(); // this assumes something like this.posts = this.query({ ... })
   }
 });
 ```